 Notwithstanding the laws cited above, students living in residence halls/apartments are strictly prohibited from keeping any weapons, explosives and projectiles of any kind, in their rooms/apartments including but not limited to: guns (which includes BB guns, paint and pellet guns, cap guns and starter pistols, air rifles), blow guns, stun guns, ammunition, bows, arrows, swords, knives with blades over 5 1/2 inches, nun-chucks, sling shots, and fireworks.
 Any resident found to be in violation of the weapons and explosives policy will be fined \$250.00.
-In addition to the fine, the resident will have their housing contract terminated and will be referred to the Dean of Students' Office.
+In addition to the fine, the resident will face further disciplinary action up to and including a housing contract termination and will be referred to the Dean of Students' Office.

-POTENTIAL PENALTIES
+POTENTIAL PENALTIES.